vmaffioli/answerme/README.md

 ]
 ```
 #### IMPORTANT:
-- This .json file need to be a list with three itens.
+- This .json file need to be a list with three items.
 Example: [ "sys", [], [] ]

-- The items on the first list will be replaced by the itens on second list, be sure to keep the positions align.
+- The items on the first list will be replaced by the items on second list, be sure to keep the positions align.
 Example:  [ "sys", ["lightblue", "lightgray"], ["blue", "gray"] ]
  ~input: ["lightblue", "lightgray"]
 ~output: ["blue", "gray"]